-The Festival of Lights is a Martinsville tradition, and the perfect way to end the evening after a visit to the Martinsville Candy Kitchen for holiday candy canes!
+The annual light display at Jimmy Nash City Park is a Martinsville tradition, and the perfect way to end the evening after a visit to the Martinsville Candy Kitchen for holiday candy canes!
 (See the Martinsville Candy Kitchen Facebook page for specific candy cane pour times, but they almost always make them on Friday evenings in December and up to three times each Saturday in November and December.)
-Drive through the lower loop of Jimmy Nash City Park in Martinsville to see this year's light display.
+Drive through the lower loop of Jimmy Nash City Park in Martinsville to see this year's light display. **Please note the park now closes at 9 pm.
+If you are inside the park at that time, the automatic gate will open to let you out, but you cannot drive into the park after 9 pm.

 December 1-31, Martinsville